vesoft-inc/nebula/.github/pull_request_template.md

 ### Will break the compatibility?
 How if so?
 <!--
 Please label `alert/break' if so, such as
-  1. nGQL grammar changed;
+  1. nGQL grammar changes;
-  2. RPC protocol can't compatible with previous, refer to https://diwakergupta.github.io/thrift-missing-guide/#_versioning_compatibility;
+  2. RPC protocol can't be compatible with previous, refer to https://diwakergupta.github.io/thrift-missing-guide/#_versioning_compatibility;
   3. Storage format; etc.
 -->